-Did you know, in Korea, every man is expected to complete their 2-year military service by the age of 30?
+Did you know in Korea, every man between the ages of 18 and 35 is expected to complete their 2-year military service?

 If you are interested in knowing more, we have a separate article about Military Service in South Korea.

-The main word for how to say ‘military’ in Korean is 군사 (gunsa).
+The main word for “military” in Korean is 군사 (gunsa).

-There are also some occasions where you will want to refer to something military-related, where you only need to use 군 (gun) to indicate it as military-related.
-For example, 군인 (gunin), which means ‘soldier’.
-Or 군복 (gunbok), which means ‘military uniform’.
+This is an example of an occasion where if you want to refer to something military-related, you only need to use 군 (gun) to indicate it as military-related.

 These are all great words to know, along with the common Korean words that you should learn first.